The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Methods and data

 \subsubsection{Comprehensive Mapping of Italian RECs}

-To accurately model the actual and potential impact of RECs, we began by collecting data on all operational and planned RECs in Italy.\footnote{The complete data on the mapping of Italian RECs are available in Supplementary materials.} Due to the absence of a comprehensive dataset from a single source, we compiled our database from multiple sources, specifically: \begin{itemize}[noitemsep] \item the data portal of GSE\footnote{The state-owned renewable energy agency} \item the annual reports of Legambiente\footnote{A national environmental non-governmental organisation, i.e. NGO.} \item the data portal NeXt\footnote{NeXt --- the civil society network comprising the majority of Italian third-sector and public bodies working in the REC field} ESG \item the data portal Sinergie Condivise\footnote{Developed by a banking foundation `Fondazione Compagnia di San Paolo` in collaboration with regional and municipal governments and universities in the Piedmont Region} \item publicly available business plans of individual RECs \item academic publications \item websites of REC developers \item websites of news agencies, regional and municipal authorities, and individual initiatives. \end{itemize}
+To accurately model the actual and potential impact of RECs, we began by collecting data on all operational and planned RECs in Italy.\footnote{The complete data on the mapping of Italian RECs are available in Supplementary Materials.} Due to the absence of a comprehensive dataset from a single source, we compiled our database from multiple sources.
+Table \ref{data sources} provides overview of these data sources.